This blog post was updated with the latest information in August 2026.

 10:00 – Coffee and witchy history

-Make your way to downtown Salem, where you’ll find most of the action.
-Fuel up with some caffeine and grab a coffee and a bite to eat at Gulu-Gulu Cafe (247 Essex St).
+Blackcraft Coffee only sells drinks and small snacks, like cookies.
+If you prefer a more significant bite to eat, stop by Gulu-Gulu Cafe (247 Essex St).
 This cafe has a variety of specialty coffee drinks and also serves breakfast all day and a variety of casual bites, like sandwiches and salads.

 Gulu-Gulu is in a great location in the center of town.
 It’s located right by the Bewitched statue, which is considered a Salem landmark.
 Grab a photo in front of the statue, and then start the short walk to The Witch House (310 Essex St).